Skip to main content

 • Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

 • Continuous assessment (100% online).
-No end of semester exams.

 • Certificate of Science in Computer Systems Validation (Special Purpose Award, Level 9, 20 ECTS)